At Long Beach State, Espinosa followed Troy Tulowitzki as the team's shortstop and played with Evan Longoria.

 January 16, 2015: Espinosa and the Nationals agreed on a $1.8 million pact for 2015, avoiding arbitration.

-Dec 10, 2016: Washington Nationals traded 2B Danny Espinosa to Los Angeles Angels for RHP Austin Adams and RHP Kyle McGowin
+Dec 10, 2016: The Nationals traded Espinosa to the Angels for RHP Austin Adams and RHP Kyle McGowin

 |Birth City:||Santa Ana, CA|

 |Draft:||Nationals #3 - 2008 - Out of Cal State-Long Beach|